soundstorm/MachineUserManager/README.md

 ## Configuration
 All above parameters are also in `config.py`.
+Please create your configuration as `user_config.py` to apply your changes.
 As stated: if you just want basic access control and charge nothing for the usage, simply set `PRICE_ONCE` and `PRICE_MINUTE` to 0.
 You can also remove the prices from `languages/xx.py` (or better create a file `languages/own.py` and set `GUI_LANGUAGE = 'own'`.

 `PRICE_ONCE` is charged when starting a session.